-This topic details the basics of creating new baselines of Model Packages.
+This topic details the basics of creating new Baselines of Model Packages.

-Select a Package in the Project Browser, then open the 'Baselines' dialog using one of the methods outlined below.
-In the 'Baselines' dialog, click the 'New Baseline' button.
+Select a Package in the Project Browser, then open the 'Baselines' dialog using one of the methods outlined here.
+In the 'Baselines' dialog, click on the New Baseline button.

-Ribbon Design > Tools > Baselines > Manage Baselines : New Baseline or Design > Package > Manage > Baselines : New Baseline Context Menu Right-click on Package > Package Control > Package Baselines : New Baseline Keyboard Shortcuts Ctrl + Alt + B : New Baseline
+Ribbon Design > Package > Edit > Manage Baselines > Manage Baselines : New Baseline Keyboard Shortcuts Ctrl+Alt+B: New Baseline